thediavel/RL-ThesisProject-ABB/README-Template.md

 ### Generating Load Profile Data

 There is a load bus in the 2 bus system, where the load keeps on changing.
 To imitate the load fluctuations that we see commonly in the EPS systems, [enlopy package](https://github.com/energy-modelling-toolkit/enlopy) has been used as it exposes several functionalities that can be used in this context to generate load as well as power profile.
 In **setup.py** file, createLoadProfile() function has been implemented for this sole purpose.
-Executing this function shall generate load and power profile for one month with values for every 5 minutes and save them in a pickle file.
+Executing this function shall generate load and power profile with data for every 5 minutes for 30 days and save them in a pickle file.
 One can tweak this function as per their requirement and rerun the function to get a different load profile.
 ```
 createLoadProfile()
 ```